Wallace Nutting: Photography

 It was on these bicycle rides in the countryside that Nutting started taking photographs.
 In 1904 he opened the Wallace Nutting Art Prints Studio on East 23rd Street in New York.
 After a year he moved his business to a farm in Southbury, Connecticut.
 He called this place "Nuttinghame".
 In 1912 he moved the photography studio to Framingham, Massachusetts, in a home he called "Nuttingholme".
 That year he published a catalog of prints that was 97 pages and included about 900 images.
 By 1915, Nutting claimed to be earning $1,000 per day.

 Nutting's photographs ranged in subject and price to suit a variety of tastes.
 His catalog included pastoral scenes such as views of abbeys, cathedrals, bridges, mountains, flowers, and winding roads.
 One of his most common themes was "Colonials", which were photos of women in traditional 18th-Century roles.
 These were traditional pictures of femininity, usually pictured indoors in front of a chest, chair, or looking glass.
 His prints sold from $1.25 to $20.

 Nutting authored several books about the scenic beauties of New England, the United Kingdom, and Ireland.
 In the peak of his business he employed about two-hundred colorists.
 By his own account, Wallace Nutting sold ten million pictures.
 Wallace Nutting's colorists painted the photographs which he took.
 These colorists would sometimes sign Wallace Nutting's name on the photos which is why the signatures vary.

 Furniture

 Nutting had a collection of furniture which he used as props in his "Colonial" photography.
 This experience led him to start a business manufacturing and selling reproduction furniture.
 His expertise in this field led him to author a guidebook to American Windsor furniture in 1917.
 By 1918 his mail-order catalog offered dozens of Windsor chairs in several historic styles.

 Death and legacy

 Wallace Nutting died at his home at 24 Vernon St., Framingham, Massachusetts on Saturday, July 19, 1941, at age 79.
-The body was taken to Augusta, Maine for burial.
+His body was transported to Augusta, Maine for burial.

-Nutting's residence in Portsmouth, New Hampshire, is also known as the Wentworth-Gardner House.
+Nutting's residence in Portsmouth, New Hampshire is also known as the Wentworth-Gardner House.
 A Wallace Nutting Society exists for the study of his work.

-Today Nutting's furniture and photographs are widely collected.
+Today, Nutting's furniture and photographs are widely collected.